Analysis | How the GOP is trying to justify its Supreme Court reversal

 “I want you to use my words against me: If there’s a Republican president in 2016 and a vacancy occurs in the last year of the first term, you can say Lindsey O. Graham said, ‘Let’s let the next president, whoever it might be, make that nomination,’ ” Graham said in March 2016.
 “And you could use my words against me, and you’d be absolutely right.”

-Lindsey Graham’s dual defense
+Graham’s dual defense

 Those words are now indeed being used against Graham — and rightly so.
 But Graham is offering a different defense than is McConnell.
-Rather than pretend his standard only applied to split government, Graham suggests two things warrant his flip-flop:
+Rather than pretend his standard applied only to split government, Graham suggests that two things warrant his flip-flop:

 - Democrats going “nuclear” — i.e. eliminating the 60-vote threshold — for non-Supreme Court nominees in 2013.